matelv-x/Stargate-Ring-Symbols/README.md

-# Stargate Ring Symbols Patch Upgrade
+# Retro Wormhole GIF

-Patch-based add-on for the Retro web interface.
-It adds SG-1 ring symbols and ring-position animation to Retro dial pages.
+Animated wormhole and black-hole GIF enhancement for the Stargate Retro web interface.

+This repository is private while it is being checked and verified.

 ## Install